 Become immersed in Ecuadorian culture and language while living with a local family in Quito.
 CFHI participants may also organize weekend trips to destinations such as Tena in the Amazon region, known for its waterfalls and adventure sports like kayaking and zip lining, the town of Mindo and its subtropical forest, and Otovalo, an indigenous community with a bustling weekly market.

 Clinical Rotations (Last Two Weeks)

 Quito is the capital of Ecuador, one of the most bio-diverse countries in the world.
-It was founded in the 16th century atop the ruins of an Incan city.
-Today, this modern metropolis boasts a diverse population of about two million people.
-As the capital and economic hub of the country it attracts migrants from rural areas-- mostly indigenous groups, as well as immigrants from neighboring countries.
+Founded in the 16th century atop the ruins of an Incan city, today this modern metropolis boasts a diverse population of about two million people.
+As the capital and economic hub of the country it attracts migrants from rural areas - mostly indigenous groups, as well as immigrants from neighboring countries.

-Quito is nestled in a valley within the Andes mountain range, surrounded by volcanoes and impressive peaks.
-At an elevation of 9,000 feet above sea level, it is considered one of the highest capitals in the world.
+Quito is nestled in a valley within the Andes Mountain Range, surrounded by volcanoes and impressive peaks.
+At an elevation of 9,000 feet above sea level, it is considered one of the highest capital cities in the world.
 Due to its close proximity to the equator, the climate is spring-like all year long, with warm days and cool nights.
 Quito’s historic center is one of the largest and least altered in the Americas and one of the first world cultural heritage sites declared by UNESCO in the 1970’s.
 As the nation’s capital, it is a lively urban center with dancing, dining, historical sites, shopping and museums.

 Things to Do